-“Kanye West has one of the biggest hits of the decade – and it has nothing to do with music,” Forbes asserted this week.
+“Kanye West has one of the biggest hits of the decade – and it has nothing to do with music,” Forbes asserted last summer.
 Sure, Kanye’s studio albums – from his 2004 debut The College Dropout to his most recent Ye – have made him one of the most famous musicians in the world.
 However, it is his Yeezy sneaker venture, a partnership with German sportswear giant adidas, which first dropped in February 2015, that has positioned the 42-year old as retail force to be reckoned with.

 It would not be long before Nike’s closest and longest-standing rival, the Herzogenaurach, Germany-based adidas stepped in and offered him a better deal.
 “With the help of [then-manager] Scooter Braun, [adidas offered West] what appears to be an unprecedented [licensing] deal” in furtherance of which adidas can use the Kanye west-owned Yeezy name, and make and market products.
-In return, West gets “a 15% royalty on wholesale, according to sources familiar with the deal, plus a marketing fee,” according to Forbes.
-That is more than the 5% royalty that the New York Times recently reported that West earns – the same percentage that Michael Jordan earns from his partnership with Nike.
+In return, West gets “a 15 percent royalty on wholesale, according to sources familiar with the deal, plus a marketing fee,” according to Forbes.
+That is more than the 5 percent royalty that the New York Times recently reported that West earns – the same percentage that Michael Jordan earns from his partnership with Nike.

-That ownership stake is directly tied to the wildly-valuable trademark rights at play.
+That full ownership stake is directly tied to the wildly-valuable trademark rights at play.
 West’s Mascot Holdings is the sole holder of registrations for “Yeezy” and “YZY” for use on footwear and apparel, which West licenses to adidas for use on the footwear collection, enabling him to bring in royalties and still maintain complete ownership over the identity of the venture.

 *This article was initially published in July 2019 and has been updated to reflect Bloomberg’s new figures.